NoelleSimp/TCL/characters/cryo/chongyun.md

 Chongyun strikes the ground in front of him dealing AoE Cryo DMG.
 After a short delay, a **Chonghua Frost Field** will form:

 * Within this field, all Sword, Claymore and Polearm-wielding character’s Normal and Charged Attacks will be infused with Cryo.
-* The field works as a cylinder with a large height.

 | Effect | Talent 6% |
 | :--- | :--- |